ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

     sudo rm -rf /Library/Developer/CommandLineTools/
     sudo xcode-select --install

 For now I'm staying with the whole userland below `/usr/local/` being `x86_64` so everything I run from there needs to be translated using Rosetta2 to `arm64e` once.
-I'm reluctant to start over with `arm64e` native homebrew for now since it is not quite ready for ARM now (some formulas will break).
+I'm reluctant to start over with `arm64e` native homebrew for now since it is not quite ready for `arm64e` yet (some formulas will break).
 As such it's important to stay on the 'wrong' architecture when dealing with homebrew for the next weeks.
 To install for example a tool to examine/use transparent filesystem compression I can't call `brew` directly but have to use the `arch` command instead:

     arch -x86_64 brew install afsctool